-Direct costs of services are reflected in TeamStaff's Statement of Income as "direct expenses" and are reflective of the type of revenue being generated.
-PEO direct costs of revenue include wages paid to worksite employees, employment related taxes, costs of health and welfare benefit plans and workers' compensation insurance costs.
+Direct costs of services are reflected in TeamStaff's Statement of Operations as "direct expenses" and are reflective of the type of revenue being generated.
+PEO direct costs of revenue include employment related taxes, costs of health and welfare benefit plans and workers' compensation insurance costs.
 Direct costs of the temporary staffing business include wages, employment related taxes and reimbursable expenses.
 Payroll services' direct costs includes salaries and supplies associated with the processing of the payroll service.